saitaiky/notebook/docs/docs/ai/search-plan/index.md

 ---

 :::infoAs of July 2024
-It might take a while to write everything down, but I'll do my best to create blog posts that make these concepts easy to understand.
+It might take a while to write everything down, but I'll do my best to create notes that make these concepts easy to understand.
 In the meantime, I've already created a [showcase section](/ai/showcase/) with all the source code to demo the techniques I'll be covering.
 Stay tuned!
 :::

 ## Overview